fspruce/mind-ease/README.md

 - Footer divs were changing col size earlier than expected (at 1000px instead of 1200px), media query targeting their order updated to reflect this.

+- Background image in hero section was not resizing to fit the screen properly at different screen sizes, AI used to help with zoom percentages.

 ## Deployment

 #### Creating Repository on GitHub